spynix/sui/README.md

-#SUI - Spynix's UI
+﻿#SUI - Spynix's UI

 This UI code is not particularly robust, nor is it full of the expansive features found in popular packages.
 The purpose of it is to fill a smaller niche, while including many popular UI functions.

+I wanted to call the library something like Simple UI or Standalone UI or the like.
+Problem is, those names are either so common they're definitely already taken, they're too long for me to bother typing repeatedly, or they're just plain stupid sounding.
+So I simply settled on Spynix's UI for now.

 ##Ideology

-- Each module should be completely self-sufficient, able to handle its own needs.
+- Each module should be self-sufficient.
 No pollution of the DOM, no window globals.
 Sometimes it has to be done, but the idea is to make the intrusion as small as possible.

 - Each module should separate the logic and presentation as much as possible.